Engineering portfolio

 Contact

-Feel free to reach out for collaborations, research opportunities, or questions.
+Reach out for collaborations, research, or questions.